pbnj/awesome-podcasts/README.md

 - [Code &amp; Cast](http://codeand.us/) - A few devs talking with cool people who have a common interest in web and software development and having fun.
 - [Coder Radio](http://www.jupiterbroadcasting.com/show/coderradio/) - A weekly talk show taking a pragmatic look at the art and business of Software Development and related technologies.
 - [Coding Blocks](https://www.codingblocks.net/) - Coding Blocks is the podcast and website for learning how to become a better software developer.
+- [Community Pulse](https://communitypulse.io/) - The spot for community managers and developer evangelists who are looking for information on community building.
 - [Complete Developer](http://completedeveloperpodcast.com/) - A podcast by coders for coders about all aspects of life as a developer.
 - [Developer on Fire](http://developeronfire.com/) - Stories from inspiring people in and around software.
 - [Developer Tea](https://spec.fm/podcasts/developer-tea) - A podcast for developers designed to fit inside your tea break.